The Podcasts app in Aiir lets you create and manage podcasts on your websites and mobile apps.

 Podcast episodes always appear in chronological order - you can't re-order them.
 You can schedule them to appear or disappear though, that goes for the RSS feed too.

 Your website includes a podcasts index page which lists all of the podcasts featured on the website.
 From the Podcasts app in Aiir you can re-order the podcasts, and toggle their visibility.
 An invisible podcast is still accessible directly, it just wont appear on the index page.
 If your organisations has multiple websites, you can share podcasts with other sites.
-You can link to podcasts index page in your mobile app too.
+You can link to the podcasts index page in your mobile app too.

 If your website supports localisation, you can select whether a podcast will appear on the podcasts index page for a person's location preference.
 We don't support localisation at the individual episode level.